-On September 4, 2009, Shui On Land entered into an agreement with Top Dynasty Investment Limited ("Top Dynasty"), pursuant to which the Group may use an aircraft owned by Top Dynasty for the purpose of transporting passengers for business of the Group.
+On 4 September 2009, Shui On Land entered into an agreement with Top Dynasty Investment Limited ("Top Dynasty") pursuant to which the Group may use an aircraft owned by Top Dynasty for the purpose of transporting passengers for business of the Group.
 As Top Dynasty is a subsidiary of SOCL, the transactions contemplated under the agreement constitute continuing connected transactions of Shui On Land under the Listing Rules.

-The term of the agreement is extended to December 31, 2013 by a supplemental agreement dated November 2, 2010.
+The term of the agreement was extended to 31 December 2013 by a supplemental agreement dated 2 November 2010.
 The fees are calculated based on the actual travelling schedules of the passengers.

-An amount of RMB11.2 million was paid and/or is payable by the Group to Top Dynasty and its affiliates for the use of aircraft for the year ended December 31, 2011.
+An amount of RMB11.2 million was paid and/or is payable by the Group to Top Dynasty and its affiliates for the use of aircraft for the year ended 31 December 2011.

-Continuing connected transactions with respect to the normal assets project of Chongqing Shui On Tiandi Property Development Company Limited ("Chongqing Tiandi Development")
+Continuing connected transactions with respect to certain projects of Chongqing Shui On Tiandi Property Development Company Limited ("Chongqing Tiandi Development")

-On September 25, 2009, Shui On Development, Winnington Land Limited ("WLL") and Chongqing Tiandi Development entered into a project services framework agreement pursuant to which Chongqing Tiandi Development may enter into separate service contracts with the Group and/or WLL and its associates (the "WLL Group") to perform services with respect to the property development projects (excluding the Super High Rise project) of Chongqing Tiandi Development, from time to time in accordance with the terms of the framework agreement for the three years ended December 31, 2011.
+On 25 September 2009, the Issuer, Winnington Land Limited ("WLL") and Chongqing Tiandi Development entered into a project services framework agreement (the "CQ(NA) Agreement") pursuant to which Chongqing Tiandi Development may enter into separate service contracts with the Group and/or WLL and its associates (the "WLL Group") to perform services with respect to the property development projects (excluding the Super High Rise project) of Chongqing Tiandi Development, from time to time in accordance with the terms of the CQ(NA) Agreement for the three years ended 31 December 2011.

 The ultimate controlling shareholder of WLL is an associate of Mr. Lo pursuant to Rule 14A.11(4)(c) of the Listing Rules, and is therefore an associate of a connected person of Shui On Land.
-Accordingly, WLL, together with the WLL Group, are connected persons of Shui On Land and the services fees payable by Chongqing Tiandi Development to the WLL Group under the project services framework agreement constitute continuing connected transactions of Shui On Land under the Listing Rules.
+Accordingly, WLL, together with the WLL Group, are connected persons of Shui On Land and the services fees payable by Chongqing Tiandi Development to the WLL Group under the CQ(NA) Agreement constitute continuing connected transactions of Shui On Land under the Listing Rules.

-An amount of RMB9.0 million was paid and/or is payable by Chongqing Tiandi Development to the WLL Group for the services fees for the year ended December 31, 2011.
-The relevant annual caps under the project services framework agreement for the three years ended December 31, 2011 have not been renewed upon their expiry on December 31, 2011.
+An amount of RMB9 million was paid and/or is payable by Chongqing Tiandi Development to the WLL Group for the project services fees for the year ended 31 December 2011.
+The relevant annual caps under the CQ(NA) Agreement for the three years ended 31 December 2011 have not been renewed upon their expiry on 31 December 2011.